2025 Volunteer of the Year Awards

 Benefits of volunteering

-Volunteering your time willingly is an invaluable contribution of your work skills and life experience.
-Volunteer support makes a significant difference in many sectors of the community.
-Without the commitment of volunteers, many local organisations, events and services would cease to function.
+Volunteering your time willingly is an invaluable contribution of your work skills and life experience and makes a significant difference in many sectors of the community.
+Without the commitment of volunteers, many local organisations, events and services would cease to exist and function.

 Some of the benefits of volunteering are: